-For a hot shoe speedlight, bounce flash is the good stuff.
+But for a hot shoe speedlight, bounce flash is the good stuff.
 Off-camera flash can be better, but bounce allows walk-around shooting, and is the best you can do with one hot shoe flash.
 It is another way to mimic off-camera lighting.
 Same thing here, if you have not tried it, you're missing out.
 Tilting the flash head up, to bounce the flash from the white ceiling, improves hot shoe flash photography in at least three ways.

 1) Soft Light.
 The ceiling reflection surface is like a much larger light source, like a large umbrella up there, creating a large soft light, instead of a tiny harsh direct light.
 Large is the only thing that makes "soft" (part 3).